Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-composing.md

 ```

 ### Custom compositions of the attached views

+Custom compositions are created by solution owners and stored as configuration in the database.
+A solution owner can manage custom compositions using [BlendingEditor](https://github.com/Starcounter/Blending).
+Custom compositions are stored in the system tables `Starcounter.HTMLComposition` (legacy, deprecated) or `Starcounter.HtmlViewComposition` + `Starcounter.HtmlViewAttachment` + `Starcounter.HtmlView` (current).

 To create a custom composition, we will move the MedicalRecord table and headline into the `div class="pet-list-wrapper"` and expand the width of the wrapper to fit the table: